Fawad Hasan Fawad

 His work during his tenure as the Principal Secretary to the Prime Minister of Pakistan from November 2015 to June 2018 was largely focused on the fruition of the China–Pakistan Economic Corridor, effectively spearheading multiple infrastructure and energy projects and directing sector-wide investment across the nation.

 Fawad was promoted to the rank of Federal Secretary in December 2017.

+Early life and education

+Fawad was born and brought up in Rawalpindi, his father having moved from the Kashmir Valley to Sialkot before settling down in Rawalpindi, and Fawad is the youngest of five brothers.
+His brother Raoof Hassan, a political and security strategist, was appointed as the Central Information Secretary of Imran Khan's PTI in May 2023.

+In his early years he played some first-class cricket with Majid Khan and participated in morning radio-shows.

+In 1982, he studied to become a lawyer (LLB) at the University of the Punjab, Lahore, in 1987-89 he trained at the Civil Services Academy, Lahore, and in 2000-2001 he did his LLM (Corporate Finance) from the King’s College, University of London, UK, his fields of specialization including capital market regulation, international finance and international trade.

 Career

 Public service

 Fawad belongs to the Pakistan Administrative Service, formerly referred to as the District Management Group and served as Director General of the Civil Services Academy from 1 June 2018 to 5 July 2018.
 Before joining the Civil Services Academy as Director General, he served as Principal Secretary to two Prime Ministers, Shahid Khaqan Abbasi and Nawaz Sharif.
 Fawad also served as Punjab's Provincial Secretary for Health, Communication & Works as well as held other portfolios.

 Fawad has served in the Government of Pakistan, Government of Punjab and Government of Balochistan.
 He is batchmates with Zafarullah Khan (PAS), Shoaib Mir (PAS), Sikandar Sultan Raja (PAS), Tahir Hussain (PAS), Rizwan Ahmed (PAS), Suleman Khan (PSP), Jawad Rafique Malik (PAS) and Allah Dino Khawaja (PSP).

 Fawad served as Secretary to Chief Minister Punjab (Implementation), and Punjab from July 2012 to April 2013.
 Fawad served as Joint Secretary, Economic Affairs Division from April 2013 to 4 June 2013.
 From July 1994 to March 1997, Fawad Hasan Fawad served as Deputy Commissioner Quetta and Lahore; being the youngest individual to do so in Pakistan's history.
 He also served as Principal Staff Officer to Principal Secretary to Prime Minister of Pakistan and Deputy Secretary to Chief Secretary Balochistan.
 Earlier, he served as Assistant Commissioner in Quetta and Hub from August 1989 to January 1993.